colejd/Waldorf/README.md

 The following instructions are for building the plugin on your own machine.

-This project is written in ES6 and transpiled by Babel and Browserify into a bundled file.
+This project is written in ES6 and is transpiled by Babel and Browserify into a bundled file.

 Note that this project was developed with [Visual Studio Code](https://code.visualstudio.com/).